Tanks and Scavenger Pumps

 One of the main problems with storing waste water in underfloor drain pits or uninsulated tanks is heat loss.
 At the end of the day the energy stored gradually dissipates, so that next morning there is no heat for the Aquatherm system to transfer to fresh water, resulting in a surge of energy use until temperatures build up.
 If drying times have been set to take advantage of hot rinsing, they may have to be reset for the early loads.

-There is a conical base to the tank which allows lint and sediment to collect, this can be discharged periodically to ensure that the tank interior remains clean and free of odour.
+There is a sloped base to the tank which allows lint and sediment to collect, this can be discharged periodically to ensure that the tank interior remains clean and free of odour.

 The use of a floor mounted buffer tank makes it easy to collect waste hot water from a number of separated sources in the laundry using individual scavenger pumps.
 These can be sited adjacent to the machine drain, and switched on by a float switch whenever there is water to collect.